postspectacular/toxiclibs/readme1st/audio/README.txt

 This library also depends on the following other packages:

-net.java.games.joal
-net.java.games.joal.eax
-net.java.games.joal.util
+JOAL (bundled with binary distribution): net.java.games.joal net.java.games.joal.eax net.java.games.joal.util
 javax.sound.sampled

+toxiclibs geomutils-0012 or later: toxi.geom.*;
+toxi.math.*;
+toxi.math.waves.*;

-If you're going to use these classes for Processing projects, first drop the "libjoal" folder into the "libraries" folder of your Processing sketchbook and ensure the above listed dependent libraries are installed there too.
+If you're going to use these classes for Processing projects, first drop the "audioutils" folder into the "libraries" folder of your Processing sketchbook and ensure the above listed dependent libraries are installed there too.
 You'll then need to restart Processing in order for it to find this new library.